-The main goal of the Project ‘Irep en Kemet ' [Wine of Ancient Egypt, is to investigate the role and significance of ancient Egyptian wine culture in the history of wine, through the documentation and analysis of the complete corpus of wine in Ancient Egypt (iconography, texts, wine-jars and related objects), and to highlight its influence on Greek, Roman and modern wine culture.
+The main goal of the Project ‘Irep en Kemet’, Wine of Ancient Egypt, is to investigate the role and significance of the ancient Egyptian wine culture in the history of wine through the documentation and analysis of the corpus of wine in Ancient Egypt (iconography, texts, wine-jars and related objects), and to highlight its influence on ancient Greek, Roman and the modern wine cultures.